What is tax fairness?

 Sales and excise taxes

-Taxing the things people buy has the most unfair impact on families with low income.
+Taxing the things people buy has the most unfair impact on low-income families.
 Sales and excise taxes are also the most common way for states that have eliminated or flattened their income taxes to make up for lost revenue.
-For example, in Washington state, families with low income pay a portion of their income in sales taxes that is seven times higher than the wealthiest families, and almost twice as much as their counterparts in Maine.
+For example, in Washington state, low-income families pay a portion of their income in sales taxes that is seven times higher than the wealthiest families, and almost twice as much as their counterparts in Maine.

 What can be done to make tax structures fairer?

 Reform or end wasteful corporate tax subsidies.
 Federal and state governments give away billions in taxpayer money to profitable corporations every year with little transparency or accountability built in.
 Corporations that receive subsidies often spend the money on stock buybacks and executive pay while their workers’ wages stagnate.
 Maine gives away over $1 billion in business tax breaks each year — almost as much as the state spends on education.
-Many of these subsidies are unproven or proven to be ineffective.
+Many of these subsidies are unproven or ineffective.
 States should implement subsidy guard rails like requiring sunset dates, income tax disclosures, and impact data, and by prohibiting stock buybacks and executive raises.
-Subsidies shown to be wasteful and ineffective should be scrapped.
+Scrapping wasteful and ineffective subsidies could raise $100 million for more deserving public priorities in Maine.

-Restore and expand tax credits for families with low and middle income.
-Expansions of the federal Child Tax Credit, Earned Income Tax Credit, and tax credits for Affordable Care Act marketplace coverage in 2021 all contributed to a significant reduction in poverty and helped working families make ends meet, but were ultimately allowed to sunset.
-In recent years, Maine has expanded the dependent care tax credit, property tax fairness credit, and earned income tax credit, but there is more to be done to make the tax code fairer for all.
+Expand tax credits for low- and middle-income families.
+Biden-era expansions of the federal Child Tax Credit, Earned Income Tax Credit, and tax credits for Affordable Care Act marketplace coverage all contributed to significant poverty reduction and helped working families make ends meet, but were ultimately allowed to sunset.
+In recent years, Maine has expanded the dependent care tax credit (including doubling the amount for kids under age 6 in 2025), property tax fairness credit, and earned income tax credit, but there is more to be done to make the tax code fairer for all.

 Did you know…?